HD 189733

-As of 2005, it has been confirmed that an extrasolar planet orbits the primary star within the system.
+As of 2005, it has been confirmed that an exoplanet, HD 189733 b, orbits the primary star within the system.

 Stellar system

 HD 189733 A is an orange dwarf star of the spectral type K1.5V.
 The star has a mass of 81 percent that of the Sun, a radius of 76 percent, and a luminosity of 33 percent.
 The star is between 89 and 102 percent as enriched in iron as the Sun, making the star more than 600 million years old.
 Its absolute magnitude is 6.2.

+In the year 2000, Klaus G. Strassmeier et al. announced their discovery that the star's brightness varies.
 The star has starspots which affect its luminosity by 1.5 percent in visible light.
-As a result, it is listed in the General Catalogue of Variable Stars as a BY Draconis variable with the variable star designation V452 Vul.
+As a result, in 2006 it was added to the General Catalogue of Variable Stars as a BY Draconis variable with the variable star designation V452 Vul.

 Discovered in 2006 by the infrared 2MASS astronomical survey, 2MASS J20004297+2242342 or HD 189733 B is a dim red dwarf star of spectral type M. The companion was observed at a separation of 216 astronomical units away from the primary star.
 Orbiting in a clockwise orbit (which is nearly perpendicular to the orbital plane of transiting planet HD 189733 b), the orbital period is estimated to be around 3,200 years long.